-‘Pedal to the Medal:’ Packers come out running against Falcons - Austin Daily Herald
+‘Pedal to the Metal:’ Packers come out running against Falcons - Austin Daily Herald

-‘Pedal to the Medal:’ Packers come out running against Falcons
+‘Pedal to the Metal:’ Packers come out running against Falcons

-The Austin girls basketball team had to wait nearly 300 days to get this season started, but they only had to wait 10 minutes before they built their first 30-point lead of the season.
+The Austin girls basketball team had to wait nearly 300 days to get this season started, but they only had to wait 10 minutes before building their first 30-point lead of the season.

-The Packers raced out to a blazing pace as they scored the first 33 points of the game in a 76-32 win over Faribault to open the season in Ove Berven Gym Tuesday night.
+The Packers raced to a blazing pace as they scored the first 33 points of the game in a 76-32 win over Faribault to open the season in Ove Berven Gym Tuesday night.

-Emma Dudycha, who had 19 points and three steals, hit two threes and she converted a lay-up to give Austin (1-0 overall, 1-0 Big Nine) a 10-0 lead in the first few minutes.
+Emma Dudycha, who had 19 points and three steals, hit two threes and converted a lay-up to give Austin (1-0 overall, 1-0 Big Nine) a 10-0 lead in the first few minutes.
 The Packers didn’t stop there as they held a 33-0 lead until the Falcons (0-2 overall, 0-2 Big Nine) finally got on the board when Maryn Hart converted a free throw with 5:51 left in the first half.

 Austin head coach Eric Zoske said that opening run showed him how glad he was to have his team back in action after having to stay patient for the past few months.